GabeScott/standard-works-vault/General Conference/1975 October - “Why Can’t We”.md

 “We have a humble prayer before we call a man to a position, and we have never had one turn us down.”

 Men who had been away from the Church a long time have said, “I thought no one really cared.”
-This quorum has caught the spirit exemplified by the Lord: “And as all have not faith, search ye diligently and teach one another.”
-(D&C 88:118.)
+This quorum has caught the spirit exemplified by the Lord: “And as all have not faith, search ye diligently and teach one another.” ([[D&C 88.118|D&C 88:118]].)
 President Gerloch has caught the vision of how to recover the lost.

 Today stake presidents are calling Melchizedek quorum leaders who are being taught and trained in effective principles of priesthood organization and reactivation.
 These new leaders are alert and not like the farmer Elder Sterling Sill referred to who was hauling produce to market in his wagon drawn by two horses.
 The horses were having a difficult time and the grade seemed very steep.
 Finally the farmer asked a stranger, “How far is it to the top of this hill?”
 The stranger said, “You’re not on a hill.
 Your rear wheels are off.”